Anorectal Manometry in Illinois

 What is anorectal manometry?

 Anorectal manometry is a test done to appraise the reactions and power of the muscles necessary for performing a regular bowel movement.
 The procedure is commonly executed on people experiencing constipation or fecal incontinence.
 The exam analyzes the force of the anal sphincter muscles, the senses in the rectum, and the reflexes of the bowel muscles.
-If you require an anorectal manometry test in Chicago, IL, Peoria, IL, or Bloomington, IL,, you can locate a gastrointestinal specialist who can carry out this service at your nearest GI Alliance of Illinois.
+If you require an anorectal manometry test in Chicago, IL, Peoria, IL, or Normal, IL,, you can locate a gastrointestinal specialist who can carry out this service at your nearest GI Alliance of Illinois.

 How can I prepare for my anorectal manometry?